Vincent-Maladiere/RingCode/README.md

 ## Roadmap

-The development of this RingCode follow the [thesis of Robin Brügger](https://www.dropbox.com/s/a62q4lotoyonnv7/P6_2015_Circular_Codes.pdf?dl=0), so hat tips to him for this impressive work.
+The development of this RingCode follows the [thesis of Robin Brügger](https://www.dropbox.com/s/a62q4lotoyonnv7/P6_2015_Circular_Codes.pdf?dl=0), so hat tips to him for this impressive work.

 Encoding
 - [x] Create encoder